yimei-li/spatial-dynamics/fig2/fig2_represent/README.md

 We ran the stochastic spatial simulation many times (40 runs) and got a wide range of outcomes.
 Since it's stochastic, each run can look pretty different depending on where virions and DIPs happen to land and spread.

 We picked 6 representative snapshots (`represent1.png` ~ `represent6.png`) to show this variability.
+This is ONLY for Visulisation.
+There are many possibilities.

 ## IMP: Why the results vary so much